gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 strange sheath.

 *Whoomp!* Erileine jumped as banefire rumbled behind them.
-The bookster's grip tightened on his shoulder.
+The bookster's grip tightened on her shoulder.
 "Sorry," Erileine said.
 The early morning sky was a blinding-bright strip of blue over their heads, but the alley around them was still dark.
 It was probably always dark, Erileine thought, as the damp cold around them crept